Curriculum standards

 The trainee will:

-- communicate with local service providers, primary care, and other community organisations in planning and management of care
+- communicate with community-based service providers, primary care, schools, and other organisations to coordinate care

 - use the principles of science communication to share information clearly, accurately, respectfully, responsibly, and empathetically